Oral Health: Mouth, Throat and Neck Medical Conditions

 These sores are small ulcers inside the mouth.
 They have a white or gray base and a red border.
 Women are more likely than men to have canker sores that recur.

-This problem happens when you don't have enough saliva in your mouth.
+This issue happens when you don't have enough saliva in your mouth.

-Bad-smelling breath can be caused by a number of different things.
+Bad-smelling breath can be caused by several things.

 Diabetes increases your risk of gum disease, cavities, tooth loss, dry mouth and a variety of oral infections.